Vision Develops As Your Child Grows

 - The position of our eyes when looking far is different in looking at near.

 - Seeing clear at the distance is only one out of 17 visual skills.
 We need to assess at near in more detail.

 Frequently Asked Questions

 Many of the children we see in our office passed vision screenings and other eye exams yet they were struggling with undiagnosed vision problems.

 It is important for parents to understand that the testing equipment used during the school screenings and eye exams only measures how well one can see the letters on the eye chart.
 Most vision screenings test for distance vision, color vision and any obvious signs of vision problems such as color blindness.

 The ability to see the letters on an eye chart is just 1 out of 17 visual skills that are critical to reading and learning.
-Most eye doctors, including ophthalmologists, do not test all 17 visual skills.
+Most eye doctors do not test all 17 visual skills.
 So even if you have been told your child’s vision is OK, there could still be a problem.